 Freemium Pricing Strategy: When It Works for SaaS

-Freemium is one of those strategies that looks obvious from the outside and feels dangerous from the inside.
+A freemium pricing strategy is one of those approaches that looks obvious from the outside and feels dangerous from the inside.
 A free tier drives signups.
-But signups are not revenue — and the gap between the two is where most freemium SaaS products quietly bleed out.
-Here is when freemium actually works, when it kills your unit economics, and how to decide before you commit to a model that is hard to reverse.
+But signups are not revenue, and the gap between the two is where most freemium SaaS products quietly bleed out.
+Here is when freemium pricing actually works, when it kills your unit economics, and how to decide before you commit to a model that is hard to reverse.

-Freemium is a pricing model where a product is offered for free with limited features or usage, while a paid tier unlocks the full experience.
-The free tier acts as a permanent acquisition channel — not a time-limited trial.
+Freemium pricing is a pricing model where a product is offered for free with limited features or usage, while a paid tier unlocks the full experience.
+The free tier acts as a permanent acquisition channel, not a time-limited trial.

 Freemium SaaS examples that work well tend to share a pattern: the product has natural viral loops (Slack, Dropbox, Notion) or extremely low marginal cost per free user (Calendly, Loom).
-If your product has neither, proceed carefully.
+If your product has neither, treat freemium pricing as a high-risk bet and proceed carefully.

 Founders often conflate these two models.
 They are structurally different and attract different user behavior.